nextstrain/nextstrain.org/docs/api-restful.rst

     Removes all representations of the resource identified by the request URL.
     Responds with status 204 if successful.

+OPTIONS
+    Lists the methods, via the ``Allow`` header, that the authenticated user (if any) is authorized to use on the resource identified by the request URL.
+Responds with status 204 is successful.

 Conditional requests
 ====================